alentor/GetLinksFromWebsite/README.md

 # GetLinksFromWebsite

-Gets all the a href links from the specified website
+Using Ajax and server side code to fetch all of the links(a href) from a given website plus 5 links from each fetched out link, as default.